awsdocs/aws-client-vpn-user-guide/doc_source/macos-troubleshooting.md

 ### Client cannot connect<a name="macos-troubleshooting-client-vpn-cannot-connect"></a>

 **Problem**
-The AWS\-provided client cannot connect to the Client VPN endpoint\.
+The AWS provided client cannot connect to the Client VPN endpoint\.

 **Cause**
 The cause of this problem might be one of the following: